-[&]quot;The Traumatized as Traumatizer in Y. El Guindi's Back...."
-Dr Khaled Sirwah reaction" following traumatic events.
+Allan Young centres her book The Harmony of Illusions on the views of both Sigmund Freud and Abram Kardinder (an American psychoanalyst, who treated traumatized veterans during the 197.'s (°)) of the "symptomatic reaction" following traumatic events.
 While Freud describes it as "defensive" because "it functions to preserve the ego," Kardiner claims that it "is a form of adaptation.
-It is an effort to eliminate or control painful and anxiety-inducing changes that have been produced by the trauma in the organism's external and internal environments (89).
+It is an effort to eliminate or control painful and anxiety-inducing changes that have been produced by the trauma in the organism's external and internal environments ( $^{\Lambda 9}$ ).
 This is reminiscent of the psychodynamic theory which regards the traumatized individuals as bound to integrate the traumatic event into their view of the way the world goes.
-Their emotional reactions are viewed as a "result of the discrepancies between internal and external information" (Young & Oosthuizen 4).
-Allan Young argues that Freud, in his paper "Thoughts for the Times on War and Death" wherein he talks of soldiers at war and never mentions the word trauma explicitly, compares "the fear of losing one's own life with the fear of taking someone else's life" (80).
-This implies that "a person might also be traumatised by the violence he inflicts on others, and thus a soldier can be both the victim and the perpetrator of his traumatic violence" (M. Young 34).
+Their emotional reactions are viewed as a "result of the discrepancies between internal and external information" (Young & Oosthuizen 5).
+Allan Young argues that Freud, in his paper "Thoughts for the Times on War and Death" wherein he talks of soldiers at war and never mentions the word trauma explicitly, compares "the fear of losing one's own life with the fear of taking someone else's life" (^.).
+This implies that "a person might also be traumatised by the violence he inflicts on others, and thus a soldier can be both the victim and the perpetrator of his traumatic violence" (M. Young \(^\xi\)).
 This fact is accentuated by other scholars.
 Sandra Bloom, for instance, argues: